tompave/dateless_time/README.md

 # or a Time object
 time = DatelessTime.new Time.now

+# or a DateTime object
+time = DatelessTime.new DateTime.now

 # or a String (minutes and seconds are optional)
 time = DatelessTime.new "13:37:00"